 SAT II Subject Test

 We strongly encourage you to take an SAT II Subject Test for a foreign language.
 The last testing date applicable towards credit at U.Va. is the May/June test.
-If you are unable to take the exam, then you must take the College's Foreign Language Placement Test during Summer or Fall Orientation.
+If you are unable to take the exam, then you must take the College's Foreign Language Placement Test before Summer Orientation for online Spanish, Italian, French and German Placement Exams and during Fall Orientation for all other languages.

 For specific foreign language placement and exemption available based on SAT Subject Test scores, consult the Foreign Language Placement Index.